dsusviela/webir_backend/README.md

 So far the project only counts with 2 endpoints.

 1. `GET /postgraduates/show` returns a json with all the info gathered by the spiders
-2. `GETH /postgraduates/` returns a friendly reminder (html) where to get the desired json.
+2. `GET /postgraduates/` returns a friendly reminder (html) where to get the desired json.